material-motion/material-motion/primitives.md

 - **Time** can move `progress` forward or backward.
 - **Gestures** can scrub `progress` directly.
-- **Physical simulation**: `progress` can be physically anchored to a position, usually 1 or 0, using a Spring.
+- **Applied forces**: `progress` can be physically anchored to a position, usually 1 or 0, using a Spring.
 This allows a timeline to snap to completion.
-- **Physical simulation** and **Gestures**: feeding the final velocity of a gesture into a physical simulation allows the timeline to be tosse".
+- **Applied forces** and **Gestures**: feeding the final velocity of a gesture into a applied forces allows the timeline to be tosse".
 - **Tweens**.

 #### Timelines can drive these primitives